We’ve prepared eight fabulous Christmas crafts for toddlers & young children and all the free printables you’ll need too!

 Looking for something to keep the little ones entertained?
 Need some suggestions of Christmas crafts for toddlers and younger children?
-We’ve put together a list of eight fabulous festive activities, ideal for small hands.
+We’ve put together a list of eight festive activities, easy to set up and ideal for small hands.

 We’ve done the hard work for you and created all the printables you’ll need; you’ll find all the details below and everything is FREE to download.

-What’s more, we asked a Paediatric Occupational Therapist to help us prepare the list.
-So you can double-down on the parent wins; enjoy some fun festive craft-time with your little one safe in the knowledge that you are also creating opportunities to build their developmental skill set for the future.
+This way you can double-down on the parent wins –enjoy some fun festive craft-time with your little one, safe in the knowledge that you are also creating opportunities to build their developmental skill set for the future.
 Hurrah!

 1. Playdough Mats

 These are so simple to use and provide heaps of fun.
 Little ones can design their own baubles, decorate the Christmas tree, give Santa a beard and much more with these free printable playdough mats.

 There are eight designs to use.
 Simply download and print out the designs.

 For maximum reuse, laminate the sheets.
 However, if you don’t have access to a laminator, popping the print-outs inside an A4 punched pocket should work just as well.